-II.C.
-Theoretical Arguments for the NFP Hospital Tax Exemption subsidy or lower tax rate) for activities when a competitive market would fail to produce an efficient outcome.
-Market failures can arise from private agents underproviding public goods (i.e., goods that are non-rival in consumption) or goods that generate positive externalities.
+9.2.3 Theoretical Arguments for the NFP Hospital Tax Exemption

+Economic theory suggests that governments may want special tax treatment (either a subsidy or lower tax rate) for activities when a competitive market would fail to produce an efficient outcome.
+Market failures can arise from private agents underproviding public goods (i.e., goods that are nonrival in consumption) or goods that generate positive externalities.
 Hospital activities that may create positive externalities include research and development, community education, medical education (to the degree health care professionals do not capture these benefits through returns to human capital), and disease control.
-Since FP firms only enter markets with non-negative expected economic profits, they may underproduce hospital outputs that are not profitable.
+Since FP firms only enter markets with nonnegative expected economic profits, they may underproduce hospital outputs that are not profitable.
 If the social benefits of these outputs exceed their private returns, then a subsidy to encourage the provision of these outputs may be justified.
 While society might want to encourage goods with positive externalities, subsidies tied to the provision of these goods (when feasible) would be more effective at encouraging the desired behaviors than would income or property tax exemptions.